sandvdnh/ecbm2018/README.md

 How to run the code:

-Run Project_Notebook.ipynb to run code and train DCGAN
+Run Project_Notebook.ipynb to train DCGAN and implement inpainting

 ## Function of each file: